Reading time: 2 minutes

 What is hay fever?

-Dosage: Start with a few grains a day and build this up slowly.
-Are you used to it?
-Then take one tablespoon of bee pollen a day.
-Put this on a smoothie, salad, coconut yoghurt or on spelt crackers with nut butter.
-It is important to use organic bee pollen and preferably start before the hay fever season.
+Dosage: Start with a few grains a day and gradually increase.
+Once you're used to it, take one tablespoon of bee pollen per day.
+Add this to a smoothie, salad, coconut yogurt, or spelt crackers with nut butter.
+It's important to use organic bee pollen, preferably before hay fever season.

 Step 3: A strong liver